akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 For some attribute types, the choice can be multiple (e.g. Measurement Attribute: keep only the value in the number attribute type or the value plus the unit in a text attribute?).

-For price attribute type, again, warning, PIM manage only a “reference” price not an “up-to-date” price.
+For price attribute type, again, warning, the PIM manages only a “reference” price not an “up-to-date” price.

 **What do you need to implement?**